thomasWeise/moptipy/README.md

 If you create two identical executions and set the same seeds for both of them, the algorithms will make the same random decisions and hence should return the same results.

 Furthermore, you can also set the maximum number of candidate solutions that the optimization algorithm is allowed to investigate via [`ex.set_max_fes(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_max_fes), the maximum runtime budget in milliseconds via [`ex.set_max_time_millis(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_max_time_millis), and a goal objective value via [`ex.set_goal_f(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_goal_f) (the algorithm should stop after reaching it).
-Notice that optimization algorithms may not terminate unless the system tells them so, so you should always specify at least either a maximum number of objective function evaluations or a runtime limit.
+Notice that optimization algorithms may not terminate unless the system tells them to, i.e., unless [`process.should_terminate()`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.process.Process.should_terminate) returns `True`, which is triggered by the termination conditions you define as stated above.
+Therefore, you should always specify at least either a maximum number of objective function evaluations or a runtime limit.
 If you only specify a goal objective value and the algorithm cannot reach it, it may not terminate.

 Finally, you can also set the path to a log file via [`ex.set_log_file(...)`](https://thomasweise.github.io/moptipy/moptipy.api.html#moptipy.api.execution.Execution.set_log_file).